apache/cassandra-java-driver/changelog/README.md

 - [bug] Propagate CodecRegistry to nested UDTs (JAVA-847)
 - [improvement] Ability to store a default, shareable CodecRegistry instance (JAVA-848)
+- [bug] Treat empty ByteBuffers as empty values in TupleCodec and UDTCodec (JAVA-880)

 ### 2.2.0-rc2